marcemv90/simple-file-manager/README.md

 # Simple File Manager

+Simple File Manager was created to address a practical need: deploying a lightweight file-management tool inside a Tomcat or WebLogic server.
+It provides a straightforward way to browse, access, and manage files belonging to an application running on the same application server, especially in environments where no other file-handling interfaces are available.

+Typical use cases include:

+- Editing configuration files (e.g., application.properties, logback.xml, etc.)
+- Reviewing or downloading log files
+- Moving or renaming files and directories
+- Quickly inspecting generated artifacts or temporary files

 ## Build && Run

 Build the docker image with the latest code and run it by issuing the following command: